expo/expo/packages/expo-google-sign-in/README.md

 - [Documentation for the latest stable release](https://docs.expo.io/versions/latest/sdk/google-sign-in/)

 # Installation in managed Expo projects

+> This package is not supported in the Expo Go app.

 For managed [managed](https://docs.expo.io/versions/latest/introduction/managed-vs-bare/) Expo projects, please follow the installation instructions in the [API documentation for the latest stable release](https://docs.expo.io/versions/latest/sdk/google-sign-in/)